-The behavior described in the last few pages might be more suitable for some use cases, and since it implies some differences in the management of the server, we feel it is necessary to properly identify how the deployments will behave.
+The behaviour described in the last few pages might be more suitable for some use cases.
+Since it implies some differences in the management of the server, we feel it is necessary to identify precisely how the deployments will behave.

-That is why we added the option to create what we call a session-based app version.
+That is why we added the option to create a session-based app version.

 Let's break down the basic concepts:

-- A session-based app version will have a number of sockets, or session slots.
-This is the number of sessions that can be connected to a deployment of this app version.
+- A session-based app version will have a given number of sockets or session slots.

 - A session has a size and a user count.
 It is essential to understand the difference between these two to use the sessions properly:

-- The session size is the number of sockets that this session uses on the deployment.
+- The session size represents the number of sockets that this session uses on the deployment.

 - The user count is the number of players associated with the session and is determined automatically with the given player data when creating the session.

-When creating an app version, you will be asked to choose a session kind.
-This heavily impacts the management of your servers (in a good way, we swear) and has the potential to save you a lot of trouble.
+When creating an app version, you will have to choose a session kind.
+Your choice heavily impacts the management of your servers (in a good way, we swear) and has the potential to save you a lot of trouble.
 Here are the different session kinds and the basic idea.

 |Kind||Type of app version||Description|